 “Comments on Allan Savory’s Proposed Application of “Holistic Management” to Grasslands, Including Desert Grasslands, for the Purpose of Increasing Sequestration of Atmospheric Carbon”

 Initially released 13 November 2013 as an update of the memo from 2 April 2013 to the Sierra Club that was authored by Mike Hudak in collaboration with members of the Club’s Grazing Team.
-Subsequently revised 1 February 2015.
+Revised 6 July 2015.

 “The West For Itself—Perhaps at Last”